Last updated on June 8th, 2024

 Too Many Showers

 If you have multiple mixer showers being used at the same time, a combi boiler might struggle to supply enough hot water to feed all the showers being used.
+You might not reach a high enough temperature on a combi boiler on the hot water.
+This is because the water is heated instantly as you need it.

 If you regularly have two or three showers running at the same time and two or three bathrooms, then a system boiler with a separate hot water cylinder might be the best option.